 By making locally here in Australia, we are able to build close relationships with the people who work in the factories, bringing our pieces to life.
 This also reduces our carbon footprint, as product does not have to travel thousands of miles before reaching the Lois Hazel studio.
 Here is a list of the makers and manufacturers we work with:

-Vanessa and her team work out of her bright and airy factory in Heidelberg, which is a dream to visit and they are Ethical Clothing Australia accredited, meaning all are paid and looked after fairly.
-You can also check them out on instagram HERE ⠀⠀⠀⠀⠀
+Vanessa Gullone: Vanessa and her team work out of her bright and airy factory in Heidelberg, which is a dream to visit and they are Ethical Clothing Australia accredited, meaning all are paid and looked after fairly.
+You can also check them out on instagram HERE

-Introduce fabrics into the range where the entire supply chain can be traced and shared.
-Work closer with mills so that we can have a better and more open relationships with the weavers and growers of our fabrics.
+We also aiming to introduce fabrics into the range where the entire supply chain can be traced and shared.
+We want to work closer with mills so that we can have a better and more open relationships with the weavers and growers of our fabrics.

 Please get in touch if you think there are other areas of sustainable sourcing and manufacturing that you would like to see us explore here at Lois Hazel.